ZertoPublic/Z4K/docs/LogCollection.md

 #### Automatic Log collection

-Automatic log collection, autologging,  may be helpful when a customer experienced an issue in the past and the archived log files not longer contain the log file because the log cycle already deleted it.
+Automatic log collection, autologging,  may be helpful when a customer previously experienced an issue and the archived log files no longer contain the log file because the log cycle already deleted it.

 To enable autologging:
 - Set tweak **AutoLogCaseNumber** with the customer bug or case number.